-The Reconquista is historically considered to have begun in early 8th century and concluded in the late 15th century.
+The Reconquista is historically considered to have begun in the early 8th century and concluded in the late 15th century.
 It began soon after the Moors launched the conquest of Iberia in 711.

 In time, the independent Christian principalities in the North evolved into kingdoms which then spearheaded the Reconquista effort and gradually reclaimed southern Iberia from the Moors.

-The first phase of Reconquista comprised mainly of resistance to Omayyad rule of Iberia.
+The first phase of Reconquista comprised mainly of resistance to the Omayyad rule of Iberia.
 In some parts of northern Iberia, this involved rebellions against Omayyad-appointed governors.
-In other parts, resistance involved armed struggle against the Moors, either as small bands of warriors or formally on the battlefield.
+In other parts, resistance involved an armed struggle against the Moors, either as small bands of warriors or formally on the battlefield.

 The first instance of any type of resistance was that of Pelagius of Asturias who was a Visigoth nobleman.
-Pelagius rebelled against Omayyad taxation system in 722.
+Pelagius rebelled against the Omayyad taxation system in 722.
 A sizable Omayyad army followed him into the high passes of Covadonga where Pelagius defeated it with a handful of warriors and established the independent principality of Asturias.

 Another major Reconquista victory during this period occurred at the 732 Battle of Tours where Frankish military leader Charles Martel routed a large Omayyad army.
 Martel’s defeat decisively halted Moorish advanced into northeast Iberia.

 The most effective counter to the Moorish advance into northeast Iberia was the might of the Frankish Empire.
 Charlemagne established many vassal regions in northeast Iberia whereby he permanently blocked the advance of Moors across the Pyrenees Mountains.